ORelio/Spotlight-Downloader/README-En.txt

  FAQ
 =====

-Q: The lockscreen does not appear when I am logged on?
-R: Make sure the image is also selected in your personal lock screen settings.

 Q: How many images are downloaded when using default mode? (i.e. without using --single or --many)
 R: Default mode downloads a list of images returned by a single API call: currently 4.

 Q: Some images do not have a title or copyright in their metadata?
 R: Those fields are not provided for all images by the Spotlight API.

+Q: The lockscreen image does not appear when I am NOT logged on?
+R: You may want to define lockscreen image for all users using the appropriate script.

+Q: Windows says that my Lockscreen settings are managed by my organization!?
+R: Use the restore-lockscreen script to remove policy set by the update-lockscreen-all-users script

 Q: I do not want to have the image title inside my wallpaper or lockscreen.
 How to remove it?
 R: Edit the batch file you want to use and remove --embed-meta inside the corresponding command.

+Q: The lock screen appears, but I still see various texts on it?
+R: Disable "Get fun facts, tips, tricks, and more on your lock screen" in your Lockscreen settings

 Q: I would like to retrieve metadata/images for a specific language.
 How to do it?
 R: Edit the batch file you want to use and add --locale en-US or any other locale code